pmackenz/FEM.edu/sphinx/source/implementation/Plotter/Plot_Support_Classes.rst

 plot features.
 Actual plotter classes are derived from that class and provide specific implementations of those features.

-In addition, all :doc:`Element_class` inherit plot support methods from :code:`DrawElement`.
+In addition, all :doc:`../Elements/Element_class` inherit plot support methods from :code:`DrawElement`.

 .. automodule:: femedu.plotter.AbstractPlotter